-And later, when you marry us and put us forever in charge of hauling food supplies, pushing prams, walking the dog, texting angrily and generally taking care of your imperial needs, we are so downtrodden and hunchbacked under responsibilities that we actually forget to look up while walking. 😉
+Later, when you marry us and put us forever in charge of hauling supplies, pushing prams, walking the dog, texting angrily and generally taking care of your imperial needs, we end up so downtrodden and hunchbacked under heaps of responsibilities that it’s no wonder we forget to look up while walking. 😉

 That’s right.
 OUR SHOES.

 Small wonder that they become our best friends.
 The only thing worst than a tooth-ache is a shoe-ache.
 Blisters.
 Big ugly red feet, raw with wounds.
 So stop obsessing about how many we have and indulge us.
 Because when your wife, mother of 2-3-4-whatever, goes out of the house now, she rarely has time to look at her face in the mirror.
 Her face has become inconsequential.
 But whether she wants it or not, whether she plans it or not, she always-always sees her shoes.
 It’s inevitable.